 Penn Foster’s recently-launched Virtual Assistant program was designed to help you take the first steps towards starting your own business and becoming your own boss in this emerging field.
 As part of our Virtual Assistant program, we have included content from Lisa Morosky - author of the popular eBook, The Virtual Bootstrap VA: The Go-Getter's Guide to Becoming a Virtual Assistant, Getting and Keeping Clients, and More!

 Recently, Lisa Morosky conducted interviews with several professional virtual assistants already working in the field - including last week's interview with Carmen Abascal.
 Today, we bring you Lisa’s interview with Leslie Auman!
 Leslie Auman is a self-employed virtual assistant who works exclusively with teacher bloggers who sell their classroom creations online, also known as teacher-sellers.
 In addition to working with her clients, Leslie provides business coaching and consulting services to other individuals who would like to become virtual assistants serving her niche.
 Part of her business purpose includes reaching a wider audience of "solopreneurs" and providing them with content that inspires, supports, and motivates them in their business endeavors.
-You can keep up with Leslie on her website, on Facebook, on Instagram, and on Pinterest.

 What type of people do you serve as a virtual assistant?
 Why did you choose this niche?